jelix/jelix/dev/README.md

 When the "Done" message appears, and if there are no errors, Testapp is ready.
 Go on http://localhost:8014/ to see the app and launch Simpletests unit tests.

-You have also phpmyadmin : http://localhost:8016/phpmyadmin/ (root/jelix)
+You have also phpmyadmin : http://localhost:8014/phpmyadmin/ (login:root, password: jelix)

 To shutdown the virtual machine, type